2016 Canadian Soccer League season: Summary

 York Region Shooters dominated the first division throughout the regular season as they held the top position for the majority of the season.
 In preparation for the season, York Region retained its core veterans with a notable domestic addition of Nicholas Lindsay, and talent from the Caribbean football market.
 The Shooters produced an eleven-match undefeated streak that lasted until August 14.
 They finished the regular season as First Division champions with 18 points above the runners-up.
 In the postseason York Region was eliminated in the second round to a penalty shootout.

-The second position was a highly coveted spot, which was contested between FC Ukraine United, Scarborough SC, Serbian White Eagles, and Toronto Atomic FC.
+The second position spot was contested between FC Ukraine United, Scarborough SC, Serbian White Eagles, and Toronto Atomic FC.
 Ukraine United was an expansion franchise with reputable credentials from the amateur level and was the closest competitor to York Region.
 United utilized the usage of imports from the Ukrainian football market in their player recruitment.
 The club made an impressive debut season and finished as the runners up in the division with the highest offensive record.
 In the playoffs, Ukraine United reached the semifinals.

 The third position was clinched by Scarborough SC by a single point difference.
 The season cemented the eastern Toronto side as a contender within the division.
 Former player Ricardo Munguía Pérez was assigned head coach responsibilities and followed the league's standard in importing players.
 The roster was reliant on imports from the Bulgarian/Balkan football market with a notable domestic acquisition of Canadian international Adrian Cann.
 The fourth and fifth spots were taken by Serbian White Eagles and Toronto Atomic as only a difference in goal concessions separated the two Toronto clubs.
 Serbia continued its practice of attracting imports from the Serbian football market, while Atomic continued acquiring talent from Ukraine with a prominent domestic signing of Canadian international Terry Dunfield.

 The remainder of the table was contested between Hamilton City, Brantford Galaxy, and Milton SC.
 After the relocation of London City to Hamilton the organization assembled a mixed roster of domestic veterans and European imports.
 The Steeltown side finished sixth in the standings and managed to reach the championship final against Serbia.
 Since the return of Brantford in 2015 the club relied on imports from the Balkans with a notable signing of Krum Bibishkov.
 The team secured the seventh spot with a two-point difference from Milton, which finished at the bottom of the division.